Making Chicagoland Smile

 Smile for a Lifetime Foundation was established in 2008 and is a national non-profit, charitable organization committed to providing healthy, beautiful, straight smiles to people who do not have the opportunity to obtain orthodontic treatment.
 The organization’s mission is to create self-confidence, inspire hope and change the lives of the children they treat.
 Each year, this organization provides free orthodontic treatment to hundreds of Americans across the nation.

 Dr. Booth is the founder of the Smiles for a Lifetime of Southwest Chicagoland.
-Locally, we have a Board of Directors that reviews applications bi-annually and selects scholarship recipients to receive orthodontic care.
+Locally, we have a Committee that reviews applications bi-annually and selects scholarship recipients to receive orthodontic care.
 You can determine if you or someone you love meet the requirements for the program or make a donation to the foundation.

-Smile for a Lifetime of Southwest Chicagoland Board of Directors
+Smile for a Lifetime of Southwest Chicagoland Committee

-Our Board Members are a diverse group of community leaders who share a passion for charitable service to citizens and community improvements.
+Our Committee Members are a diverse group of community leaders who share a passion for charitable service to citizens and community improvements.

 - Dr. Joel Akroush , General Dentist